cppLawyer/cppLawyer/README.md

-Hello there, I am Abdelaziz, also known as cppLawyer.
+Hello there, I am cppLawyer.

 I am interested in HPC, GUI on macOS, Windows, Android, IOS, Linux, and Embedded Software.